Hello and welcome, I’m Emma. I’m an freelance illustrator and artist living in Pittsburgh, PA.

 Can I use your artwork for my project?

-Yes, I focus on drawn logos and hand lettering that take advantage of my dual drawing and design skill set, and simple layout is a service I am willing add to my illustration commissions if needed (please discuss this when requesting a quote).
-My professional design background was as lead graphic designer in a printing house where I created professional magazine and book layouts, advertising, stationary, and other work.
+Yes, I focus on logos with a hand-drawn look and hand lettering that take advantage of my dual drawing and design skill set, and print layout is a service I am willing add to my illustration commissions if needed (please discuss this when requesting a quote).
+My professional graphic design background was as a print designer where I created professional magazine and book layouts, advertising, stationary, and other work.
 As with other business inquiries, email me at firstname.lastname@example.org.

 Can I get a tattoo of your art?

 Yes you can!
-(Though I cannot give permission for tattoos of IP I don’t own the rights to – please contact me if you want to make sure the design isn’t owned by a client.)
+(Though I cannot give permission for tattoos of IP I don’t own the rights to – please contact me if you want to make sure the design isn’t owned by a client who might get upset at you themselves.)

-Tattoos are the only use of my art that I do not charge a fee for (although PayPal tips are appreciated!), and I would love to see a photo of the finished piece.
-I respect your privacy and I will not reshare your personal photos without your permission.
-Tattoo shops may not use my work as flash without first arranging for permission.
+Tattoos are the only use of my art that I do not charge a fee for (although thank-you tips are appreciated through PayPal or Ko-Fi!), and I would love to see a photo of the finished piece.
+I do respect your privacy and I will not reshare your personal photos without your direct permission!

-If you would like custom artwork for your tattoo, please email me at email@example.com to discuss commissioning the design.
+If you would like me to create custom artwork for your tattoo, please email me at email@example.com to discuss commissioning the design.

 What materials and programs do you use?

-I prefer watercolors and inks for painting, though I also occasionally color my work digitally with Clip Studio Paint, Krita, Photoshop and other painting programs.
-When vector graphics are needed I utilize Illustrator or Inkscape.
-For drawings I use felt liner pens, and brushes with ink.
+I prefer watercolors and inks for painting, though I also occasionally color my work digitally with Clip Studio Paint EX, Krita, Photoshop and other painting programs.
+For drawings I use felt liner pens (such as Microns), and brushes with ink.
 For sketching I use mechanical pencils, colored markers, ballpoint pens — basically whatever comes to hand at the time.
+Sketching in a variety of materials keeps it interesting for me!

 How did you start drawing?